otacke/h5p-timer/README.md

 H5P Timer
 ==========
-General purpose timer that can be used by interactions.
+General purpose timer that can be used by other H5P libraries.

 ## License